Noovolari/leapp-website/README.md

 $ bundle exec jekyll serve
 ```

-If everything is ok you'll se something like this in your terminal at the end of all the operations:
+If everything is ok you'll see something like this in your terminal at the end of all the operations:

 ![assets/README/Screenshot_2020-07-23_at_15.47.57.png](assets/README/Screenshot_2020-07-23_at_15.47.57.png)

-As you can see the terminal is pointing you to a local ip address (**127.0.0.1:4000/leapp/**) which is used to show the site.
-Everytime you make an update to the site, this is reflected here.
+As you can see the terminal is pointing you to a local IP address (**127.0.0.1:4000/leapp/**) which is used to show the site.
+Every time you make an update to the site, this is reflected here.
 Also the content of **_site** changes accordingly (as specified before, containing the built version of the site).

 If for some reasons you don't see the update.
 Press CTRL+C in the terminal and then type **bundle exec jekyll serve** again to regenerate the site (the process is quite fast)